A Point of Reckoning:

 It is also of interest to mention that, at a very early point of the research, I was given anonymous access in confidence to such a filter from a commercial airliner, along with a laboratory test of the filter for certain metallic elements.
 That individual remains unknown but he remains deserving of thanks from all of us.
 To my knowledge, there is no similar test by a member of the public since that time, apparently due to the access issues mentioned above.

-In the case of the current research, two HEPA filters have been used with long term collection periods for each.
+In the case of the current research, two indoor and one outdoor HEPA filters have been examined.
+The indoor filters were exposed to long term collection (6-12 months) and the outdoor filter is exposed under short term forced air conditions.
 Laboratory testing depends upon the sensitivity of the instruments employed and with that sensitivity comes cost.
 One of the methods of compensating for decreased sensitivity is to allow for an increased time of collection.
-This is our requirement here.
-As such, the first filter was allowed to run its course for approximately 6 months, and the second filter ran close to one full year.
-Both filters were running in an indoor environment on a second floor, approximately 20 feet above ground level.
-The history of work includes outdoor HEPA filters as well, but for the sake of practicality as well as attendance, we can also recognize that all indoor air ultimately comes from the outside.
-As a matter of fact, indoor air actually normally has higher levels of concentration of particulates than outdoor air does, so pollution monitoring must encompass this environment equally.
+This is the preference here.
+As such, one indoor filter was allowed to run its course for approximately 6 months, and the second indoor filter ran close to one full year.
+All filters are operated approximately 20 feet above ground level.
+The history of work includes the use of additional outdoor HEPA filters.

-Some of the larger pollutants, e.g., the filament samples, appear quite readily within a matter of weeks under the microscope.
+Some of the larger pollutants, e.g., the filament samples, can appear quite readily subject to the microscope.
 The longer term goal in this project was to collect the micron size material that is invisible to the eye until sufficient mass has been collected.
 This is the source for chemical and spectroscopic testing in this case.

 - It serves as a unique fingerprint of the compound(s) in solution